Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Hybrid card sorting

-Hybrid card sorting is a type of card sorting that combines open and closed card sorting methods.
+Hybrid card sorting combines open and closed card sorting methods.
 Participants can group a set of cards into predefined categories, but they can also create new categories.

-This technique is ideal for when you already have certain categories established, but you need input into how the remaining ones should be labeled, or aren’t positive on what goes where.
+This card sorting technique is ideal for when you already have certain predefined categories, but you need input into how the remaining ones should be labeled, or aren’t positive on what goes where.

 I use hybrid card sorting to map all the content of the website.
 First, I ask users and stakeholders to group the content into categories, and then I get the participants to name or create their own categories.